 An example of an exchange rate between these two countries could be: GBP/USD = 1.30000.
-What this means is, 1 GBP is worth $1.30 USD.
+What this means is that, 1 GBP is worth $1.30 USD.

 Let’s say you had 1000 Pounds and you wanted to travel to Los Angeles, California in the United States.
 For those 1000 pounds at the exchange rate of 1.30000, they would give you $1300 (1 GBP = $1.30 USD)

-Let’s say you went to LA and didn’t spend a DIME!
-Not a single penny (highly unlikely but just imagine with me).
+Let’s also say you went to LA and didn’t spend a DIME!
+Not a single penny (highly unlikely, but just bear with me).
 Imagine you wanted to travel back to the UK.
-You go to the booth at LAX Airport and you hand them the $1300 you had, and instead of them giving you the $1000 you initially gave to them, they hand you back 1,083 Pounds.
+You go to the booth at the LAX airport and you hand them the $1300 you had, and instead of them giving you the $1000 you initially gave to them, they hand you back 1,083 Pounds.

 How is this?
 How did you get more money if you didn’t spend anything?
-Well over the 2 weeks you were in LA, the exchange rate of GBP/USD dropped to 1.20000!
+Well, over the 2 weeks you were in LA, the exchange rate of GBP/USD dropped to 1.20000!
 Meaning 1 GBP = 1.20!
-1 GBP actually got you LESS United States Dollars meaning the value of Great Britain dropped in comparison to the United States.
+1 GBP actually got you LESS United States Dollars, meaning the value of Great Britain dropped in comparison to the United States.
 Before, with 1000 Pounds, you were able to convert it to $1300 USD.
-But with the exchange right being 1.20000, 1000 Pounds will only get you $1200 USD!
-Meaning it’s not as strong as it was when you leave for LA.
-So if you were to redo your entire trip over, and needed to head to Los Angeles with $1300, you would need 1,083 POUNDS because the exchange rate dropped.
+But with the exchange rate being 1.20000, 1000 Pounds will only get you $1200 USD!
+This means the rate is not as strong as it was when you left for LA.
+So if you were to redo your entire trip, and needed to head to Los Angeles with $1300, you would need 1,083 POUNDS because the exchange rate dropped.
 (1 GBP = 1.20 USD).
-So actually holding the United States Dollar while you were on vacation ended up being good for you because when you returned to London, you got 1,083 Pounds instead of your initial 1,000 pounds.
+So actually holding the United States Dollar while you were on vacation ended up being beneficial to you because when you returned to London, you received 1,083 Pounds instead of your initial 1,000 pounds.